Azure/azure-sdk-for-java/sdk/client-core/core/README.md

 Builders are used to create service clients and some `TokenCredential` implementations.
 They can be configured with a variety of options, including `HttpPipeline` and `HttpClient` for HTTP-based clients and more general options such as `Configuration` and`endpoint`.
-To allow for simpler integration into frameworks such as Spring and to allow generic methods to be used for all builders `generic-core` provides a set of interfaces that can be implemented to provide the necessary functionality.
+To allow for simpler integration into frameworks such as Spring and to allow generic methods to be used for all builders `core` provides a set of interfaces that can be implemented to provide the necessary functionality.

 #### HttpTrait<T>